Release Cutover Window Calculator

 Why does the window time show T+ instead of a clock time?

-When Window start time is blank, ledgers use relative T+ labels.
-Enter a start time to show wall-clock labels for each phase and gate.
+When the start time is blank, the ledgers use relative elapsed labels such as T+45.0 min.
+Enter a start time to show wall-clock labels.

 Glossary: